ElDeveloper/diptest/README.md

 diptest
 ======

-A Python/C implementation of Hartigan & Hartigan's dip test for unimodality.
+A Python/C implementation of Hartigan & adsfsadafsdfsadfsad's dip test for unimodality.

 The dip test measures multimodality in a sample by the maximum difference, over all sample points, between the empirical distribution function, and the